Miracle Faiʻilagi

+Club career

 Faiʻilagi was born in Samoa and played his junior rugby and club rugby on the island for Vailele Rugby Club.
+In 2022, he attended a World Rugby talent combine, where he was scouted by Moana Pasifika and signed for their 2023 squad.

+International career

 He represented Samoa A in the 2020 World Rugby Pacific Challenge.
 Since 2021 he has represented Samoa Sevens, although missed out on selection for the 2022 Commonwealth Games.
-In 2022, he attended a World Rugby talent combine, where he was scouted by Moana Pasifika and signed to their 2023 squad.